SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 31 May, 2026 at 23:51:18
+# Last Refreshed - 01 June, 2026 at 23:56:40
 The Latest Activity was a Ride -

-<b>Started with rabbits ended with thunder and lightning and torrential rain ☁️ Sunday Morning Ride</b>
+<b>PSConfEU ☁️ Monday Afternoon Ride</b>

-which happened on 31 May, 2026 at 06:05:02
+which happened on 01 June, 2026 at 17:32:22

-Which is 0 years, 0 months, 0 days, 17 hours and 46 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 6 hours and 24 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/18724114086
+You can see it here https://www.strava.com/activities/18746580242

 ## Number of Rides
 How many rides have I done each year?